 5) If your pilot flame was out and you successfully re-lit it, check you remembered to turn the the black control knob the final quarter turn to the ‘flame’ position.
 This is easy to forget, I know this from experience :) The black control knob can be seen in the photo in 4 above, on the right hand side.

 6) On some Flamingos there is an overheat protection thermostat too, which when triggered also shuts off the pilot flame and prevents you from re-lighting it, just as if the thermocouple had failed.
 This is because the overheat protection thermostat when it trips, interrupts the current from the thermocouple and puts the pilot flame out.
 (Sometimes the overheat thermostat develops high electrical resistance which has the same effect.)
 If your Flamingo won’t light, you may need to find the re-set button and press it back in to enable the pilot flame to be re-lit.
 In the boiler above there is such a button, but annoyingly I forgot to take a photo showing it.
 Its location is immediately behind the the igniter button and out of view.
 The igniter button is the black button roughly in the centre of the above photo in 4 above.

 If you’ve done all the above with no joy, or if the pilot flame keeps going out, you’ll need a visit from a boiler technician.
 Call me if you wish on 07866 766364.
-I’m based in Reading, Berkshire and am happy to travel.
+I’m based in a small village on the Wilrshire/west Berkshire borders and am happy to travel.
 You can also text or WhatsApp me on that number.

 Common faults on the Potterton Flamingo: